Our Organ

 Our Pianos

-St. Paul’s has three pianos and three digital pianos.
-In the church is our newest, a Kimball La Petite baby grand piano with a nice tone that fills the space nicely.
-We also have a grand piano in the parish hall and an upright in the choir room.
-A portable Yamaha P-45 is our newest digital piano, which has been useful for outdoor services and flexibility of use.
+St. Paul’s has three pianos.
+In the nave is our newest, a Kimball La Petite baby grand, on generous loan from an anonymous parishioner.
+There is also a grand piano in the parish hall and an upright in the choir room, as well as a small collection of digital instruments for versatile use.